mjrgh/PinAffinity/PinAffinity/README.txt

 The program is set up to work out of the box for Visual Pinball and related software.
-Just launch the program and leave it running in the background (with the window minimized) while you use VP.
+Just launch the program and leave it running in the background while you run games in VP.

-You'll notice several programs listed at the top, with "Pinball" listed in the Type column.
+When you open the PinAffinity window, you'll notice several programs listed at the top, with "Pinball" listed in the Type column.
 Those are the pinball programs that get special CPU core assignments.
-If you're using any Visual Pinball executables not listed, follow these steps:
+If you're using any Visual Pinball versions not already listed, follow these steps:

 * Select Program > Add Program... from the main menu